gyselroth/tubee/docs/resources/workflows.md

 Besides a condition and the ensure type there is possibility to set a priority in which order the workflows get tested.
 By default each workflow has the priority `0`.
 `0` is the highest priority.
-A workflow with the priority `0` gets tested before a worklfow with the priority `2`.
+A workflow with the priority `0` gets executed before a worklfow with the priority `2`.

 ## Mapping